Top Tips for Your First Ski or Snowboarding Holiday

 What is more, if you get into an exercise routine before you venture out on the slopes, your muscles will loosen to improve recovery time after a day of falling.

-Whether you are continually falling on the same area when learning how to snowboard or fall when learning new tricks as an experienced boarder, your body will thank you.
+When first starting out you are likely to continually fall on the same area when learning how to ski or snowboard and your body will thank you if you have impact shorts.

 We promise, you won’t look like you’re wearing a nappy.
 You might also want to get yourself a helmet and snowboarding goggles!